caido/documentation/src/concepts/essentials/workflows/sdk.md

 #### `getId(): ID;`

 - This method will return the unique identifier of the response.
 The `ID` return type is numerical and represents the order of occurence in which the associated item was processed by Caido measured in time (the most recent occurence will have a greater ID number).
-This is the same ID property seen in the request tables throughout Caido.

 #### `getCode(): number;`